Friday March 10 to Monday March 13 2017, Batemans Bay

-- to act, through the club's magazine, as a contact point for members' paddling related activities.
+- to act through the club's magazine, website and social activities, as a contact point for members' paddling related activities.

-- to promote, organize and conduct sea kayaking training programs for all skill levels.
+- to promote, organize and conduct sea kayaking training programs and paddling opportunities for all skill levels.

 - to encourage respect for our environment and wild places and the practise of minimum impact camping.

 - to represent sea kayakers generally in consultations with government departments at all levels.